zbzailab/Astroverse-i18n/src/content/posts/us/routing.md

 You can use this to temporarily disable pages, and also to put tests, utilities, and components in the same folder as their related pages.

-In this example, only `src/pages/index.second` and `src/pages/posts/post1.md` will be built as page routes and HTML files.
+In this example, only `src/pages/index.astro` and `src/pages/posts/post1.md` will be built as page routes and HTML files.

 <FileTree>
 - src/pages/
   - _hidden-directory/
     - page1.md
     - page2.md
-  - _hidden-page.second
+  - _hidden-page.astro
-  - **index.second**
+  - **index.astro**
   - posts/
-    - _SomeComponent.second
+    - _SomeComponent.astro
     - _utils.js
     - **post1.md**
 </FileTree>